objectDisorientedProgrammer/C-Searching-and-Sorting/README.md

 # C-Searching-and-Sorting
-Searching and sorting libraries implemented in C
+Searching and sorting libraries implemented in C.

+# Contents
+## Sorting
+* Insertion sort (for integers)